pleasureman/testimprovement/article/resource_management_english.md

 | cgroup/blkio/blkio.throttle.write_iops_device | 设置每秒写块设备的IO次数的上限。同样需要指定设备。 | --device-write-iops="" |

 ## 3.Details of Docker resource management and application examples
 In this section, we would elaborate all of resource management interfaces.
 For deepening understanding, test cases are added for some of them.
 Docker version is 1.11.0.
-If the stress command is unavailable in docker image, you can install it by executing "sudo apt-get install stress".
+If the stress command is unavailable in Docker image, you can install it by executing "sudo apt-get install stress".
 ### 3.1 memory subsystem
 #### 3.1.1 -m, --memory=""
 The option is to limit memory usage.
 It is relevant to cgroup/memory/memory.limit_in_bytes file.